-Victoria’s Window Film Authority
+BC’s Window Film Authority

-Victorians can see the same benefits of window films and our friends in Chicago.
+British Columbians can see the same benefits of window films and our friends in Chicago.
 If you manage or own a residential property and are curious how window film could improve it, just give us a shout.